ClodaghMurphy/Assignment/README.md

 print (words[::2]) #this command outputs words 0,2,4 etc starting fom 0 not 1<br>
 not every second word as the human eye counts<br>
 but that is how the example provided for the problem appears so it must be grand<br>
-I cannot figure out how to format the text to print without square brackets,commas and parenthesis<br>
+I cannot figure out how to format the text to print without square brackets, commas and parenthesis!<br>
 Enter a phrase: python problem set is a wonderful challenge<br>
 ['python', 'set', 'a', 'challenge']<br>